Updated: Jun 27

 Brand building is not specific to the marketing team, and in fact, it affects every team at your company.
 Use our suggestion of a brand audit as one way to start the conversation of where your brand is working and where it may not be making the mark.
 If leadership is comfortable in discussing what needs to be improved upon, they will be better advocates for your brand in all of its stages.
 If everyone internally and externally is leveraging the same foundational information, your work will have a more distinct message and end goal.

 Consistency, consistency, consistency.
 If you can find one or two things that your brand can excel in, stick to it.
 Can’t nail down a couple of distinctive parts of your brand?
 Start with color and your logo.
 As we mentioned in our blog, “What is the Right Color for My Brand?”, color has a huge impact and is one of the biggest levers in being able to recall a brand or message.
 Align on a game plan for every communication to use color and your logo in consistent ways.
 Taking the time to plan this out, will be an indicator in the future whether you truly need to spend money on a brand refresh or if your current assets are just not being leveraged to their fullest potential.

 Whether you are just starting or now realizing that maybe your brand may need to evolve, always remember your point of difference first, and what makes you relevant in the first place.
 This will pay dividends when deciding how and when to make updates to your branding- and of course, not break the bank!

-The Brand Evaluator is a joint venture of independent brand builders – Michelle Thompson, BrandSpark Design and Christine Sech, Brave Oak Brand Building.
-We work with emerging businesses and nonprofits to clearly and meaningfully convey an organization’s value through brand building strategy, design and content that drives results.
+The Brand Evaluator is a joint venture of independent brand builders – Michelle Thompson, BrandSpark Design LLC and Christine Sech, Brave Oak Brand Building LLC.
+We work with emerging businesses to help them clearly and meaningfully convey their organization’s value through brand building strategy, design and content that drives results.